Approximating $(k,\ell)$-Median Clustering for Polygonal Curves: Conclusion

 \section{Conclusion}

 We have developed bi-criteria approximation algorithms for $(k,\ell)$-median clustering of polygonal curves under the Fr\'echet distance.
 While it showed to be relatively easy to obtain a good approximation where the centers have up to $2\ell$ vertices in reasonable time, a way to obtain good approximate centers with up to $\ell$ vertices in reasonable time is not in sight.
 This is due to the continuous Fr\'echet distance: the vertices of a median need not be anywhere near a vertex of an input-curve, resulting in a huge search-space.
-If we cover the whole search-space by, say grids, the worst-case running-time of the resulting algorithms become dependent on the lengths of the input-curves edges, which is not acceptable.
-Because of similar reasons, we do not think that \citeauthor{abhin2020kmedian}s $g$-coverability holds for the continuous Fr\'echet distance.
+If we cover the whole search-space by, say grids, the worst-case running-time of the resulting algorithms become dependent on the arc-lengths of the input-curves edges, which is not acceptable.
 We note that $g$-coverability of the continuous Fréchet distance would imply the existence of sublinear size $\epsilon$-coresets for $(k,\ell)$-center clustering of polygonal curves under the Fr\'echet distance.
 It is an interesting open question, if the $g$-coverability holds for the continuous Fr\'echet distance.
 In contrast to the doubling dimension, which was shown to be infinite even for curves of bounded complexity~\cite{DBLP:conf/soda/DriemelKS16}, the VC-dimension of metric balls under the continuous Fr\'echet distance is bounded in terms of the complexities $\ell$ and $m$ of the curves~\cite{Driemel19}.
 Whether this bound can be combined with the framework by Feldman and Langberg~\cite{Feldman2011} to achieve faster approximations for the $(k,\ell)$-median problem under the continuous Fr\'echet distance is an interesting open problem.
 The general relationship between the VC-dimension of range spaces derived from metric spaces and their doubling properties is a topic of ongoing research, see for example \citet{DBLP:conf/focs/HuangJLW18}.